-- Produce case studies of MicroLead-CSP synergies leading to improved outcomes. - Produce case studies on MicroLead's experiences with greenfield investments.
+- Have investees disclose funding from all sources (amount and purpose) at the time of investment as well as annually; - Produce case studies of MicroLead-CSP synergies leading to improved outcomes. - Produce case studies on MicroLead's experiences with greenfield investments.
 Establish key lessons learned and channel these lessons into programme and management guidance.